What’s the difference between seeing “gluten-free” on a label and “certified gluten-free” on a label? That’s what we will be talking about here!

 Tension with oats in gluten-free oreos

-I believe that the main point of tension with oats being present in Oreos is that Oreos come from Nabisco, a huge food brand.
+A big point of tension with oats being in Oreos is that Oreos come from Nabisco, a huge food brand.

-And anxiety’s run high with this in the gluten-free community because we saw another huge brand abuse oats and their safety with a gluten-free claim.
+This makes the gluten-free community anxious because we saw another huge brand abuse oats and their safety with a gluten-free claim.

 Let me explain, in August 2015, General Mills launched Gluten-free Cheerios.
 Within a month of launching, complaints that Cheerios weren’t gluten-free started coming in.
 The problem ended up being contaminated oats.